Bavnitsingh/DevTinder/homework.md

 - Create a repository
 - Initialize the repository
 - node_modules, package.json, package-lock.json
 - Install express
 - Create a server
 - Listen to port 7777
 - Write request handlers for /test , /hello
 - Install nodemon and update scripts inside package.json
 - What are dependencies
 - What is the use of "-g" while npm install
 - Difference between caret and tilde ( ^ vs ~ )

 - Initialize the git repository
 - .gitignore
 - create a remote repo on github
 - Play with routes and route extensions /,/test,/hello,/xyz
 - Ordering of routes is important
 - Install Postman and make collection Workspace > test API call
 - Write Logic to handle GET,POST,DELETE,PUT,PATCH
- -  Explore routing and use of ?, + , (), * in the routes
+- Explore routing and use of ?, + , (), \* in the routes
- - Use of regex in routes /a/ ,  /.*fly$/
+- Use of regex in routes /a/ , /.\*fly$/
 - Reading the query params in the routes
 - Reading the dynamic routes

+- Multiple route Handling (play with the code)
+- next() method
+- next() function and errors along with res.send()
+- app.use("/route", rh1, [rh2, rh3], rh4, rh5, rh6);